200+ Travel Agent Rates, 2023 [+PDF Download]

 4. You Often Need to Complete a Vendor Certification to Get a Discount

 If you’re completely new, you’re not going to have a long scroll of past sales to help you access travel agent rates.
 But don’t worry.
-Many suppliers they offer special rates, FAMs, or even free trips once you complete their training programs.
+Many suppliers offer special rates, FAMs, or even free trips once you complete their training programs.

 You'll want to make sure you stay current on supplier certifications so you can keep up with their updates and offer your clients the most recent info.
-Suppliers want you to love their brands and they know you gotta experience yourself to love it!
+Suppliers want you to love their brands and they know you gotta experience it yourself to love it!

 5. Rules Most Likely Apply